Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Many high-profile specialty therapies are on limited distribution.
 These include both injectables and orals across disease areas.
 Some notable examples:

-• Respiratory Syncytial Virus (RSV) Prophylaxis – Synagis (palivizumab) is an expensive monoclonal antibody given monthly to high-risk infants.
-The drug’s manufacturer (formerly MedImmune/AstraZeneca, now Sobi) explicitly requires ordering through an approved specialty distribution network ([5]).
-According to the official Synagis website, “SYNAGIS is only available through a Limited Distribution Specialty Pharmacy Network.” ([5]) In other words, no community pharmacy carries it – only designated specialty pharmacies (and distributors) supply Synagis to pediatricians or the patients’ homes.
+Respiratory Syncytial Virus (RSV) Prophylaxis – Synagis (palivizumab) is an expensive monoclonal antibody given monthly to high-risk infants.
+The drug’s manufacturer, Sobi (Swedish Orphan Biovitrum, which acquired the rights from AstraZeneca/MedImmune), explicitly requires ordering through an approved specialty distribution network ([6]).
+According to the official Synagis website, ”SYNAGIS is only available for order through approved Specialty Distributors and through a Limited Distribution Specialty Pharmacy Network.” ([6]) In other words, no community pharmacy carries it – only designated specialty pharmacies (and distributors) supply Synagis to pediatricians or the patients’ homes.

 From the above, it is clear that many prominent specialty therapies are either mandated to or practically must be obtained through mail-order specialty pharmacies.
 In each case, the manufacturer has deliberately restricted retail access.
 Furthermore, these examples cut across delivered injections, self-injectables, and orals – highlighting that “mail-order only” specialty drugs exist in every major specialty therapeutic category ([5]) ([2]).